-Whether you are buying a condo to live in, or purchasing an investment property, the process is both exciting and stressful.
-On the surface condo buying seems to be simpler than other real estate transactions, but the fine print in condo by-laws and financial details in the status certificate are often reviewed and accepted without much scrutiny by condo buyers.
+Whether you are buying a condo to live in or purchasing an investment property, the process is both exciting and stressful.
+On the surface, condo buying seems to be simpler than other real estate transactions, but the fine print in condo by-laws and financial details in the status certificate is often reviewed and accepted without much scrutiny by condo buyers.
 There is so much to think about, especially for first time buyers, that reviewing insurance coverage and securing an adequate condo insurance policy are often overlooked or trivialized.
 After all, isn’t that the condo corporation’s worry?

 Recent studies show that most Ontario condo owners or purchasers are woefully uninformed about the insurance requirements for condo owners.
 Most people don’t understand the difference between what’s covered by the condo corporation’s insurance policy and what they are personally responsible for as owners or tenants.